KyleTryon/sdkms-cli-orb/README.md

 ## Example

-In this example `config.yml` snippet, the required SDKMS parameter (API endpoint) and secret (API Key)  are stored, via [Contexts](https://circleci.com/docs/2.0/contexts), as environment variables in the `sdkms` context and then read as default parameter values by the `aws-cli/configure` command.
+In this example `config.yml` snippet, the required SDKMS parameter (API endpoint) and secret (API Key)  are stored, via [Contexts](https://circleci.com/docs/2.0/contexts), as environment variables in the `sdkms` context and then read as default parameter values by the `sdkms-cli` commands.

 ```yaml
 version: 2.1